triem1998/SemSun/README.md

       - The Models folder contains the pre-trained IAE model.
       - The Data folder contains the results of the evaluation of 1000 Monte Carlo simulations for the hybrid algorithm.
 ## Package requirements
+SemSun was coded using Pytorch.
+To use SemSun, you will need the packages listed in environment.yml.
+To create and activate a conda environment with all the imports needed, do (with CPU):
+-  conda env create -f environment.yml
+-  conda activate pytorch

-The codes are implemented using Pytorch.
-Please follow this link to install it correctly: [Pytorch (Cuda or CPU)](https://pytorch.org/get-started/locally/)
+If there is a problem with the installation of Pytorch, please follow this link to install it correctly: [Pytorch](https://pytorch.org/get-started/locally/).